foopgp/foopgp-hugowebsite/content/english/blog/2023-04-03-lutter-contre-la-polution-informationelle.md

 itself filled only by iterative publications ([concept taken over by the "blockchain"...](https://netfuture.ch/2022/02/git-pgp-blockchain-comparison/)).

-You can view its historical context by duplicating [this repository](https://github.com/foopgp/foopgp-hugowebsite/) on your computer, or by using some web service with a copy.
-For example: <https://github.com/foopgp/foopgp-hugowebsite/commits/test/content/french/blog/2023-04-03-lutter-contre-la-polution-informationelle.md>.
+You can view its historical context by duplicating [this repository](https://github.com/foopgp/foopgp-hugowebsite/) on your computer, or by using [some web service like github](https://github.com/foopgp/foopgp-hugowebsite/commits/test/content/english/blog/2023-04-03-lutter-contre-la-polution-informationelle.md).

 You can finally start applying the third rule by giving me an excellent reputation for dealing with this kind of subject.
 However there is not yet a complete solution, especially a decentralized one, that would allow you to share